 Canals made Ohio in the early 19th century the way railroads would later make the West.
 Water routes from Lake Erie to the Atlantic and the Gulf of Mexico made it possible for towns and cities to spring up from frontier forests as freight and, by extension, wealth began circulating through the state.

 It’s pretty bare bones and relatively small as rural parks go, maybe five or six acres, and about as wide as the canal’s former right-of-way, stretching for about a quarter-mile along the now empty channel.
-There are some benches and tables along what were the banks, and a covered bridge spans where the canal once stood, though its clearance above the apparent water line indicates the two couldn’t have possibly been contemporary.
+There are some benches and tables along what were the banks, and a covered bridge spans where the canal once stood, having been moved there long after the canal was out of service.

 Ohio in general, and Central Ohio in particular, can often feel like a place without history.
 It sometimes feels like the Columbus Metro area sprang fully formed from the postwar boom of the mid-20th century.
 Sparing indigenous burial mounds, the ubiquity of which makes them easy for locals to overlook—these ruins are some of the oldest structures you’ll find in the area.
 And they are almost certainly among the most impressive.